tiberiuzuld/angular-busy/README.md

 ## Release History
+ * v5.2.0 - Add support for direct use of $q.defer()
+ * v5.1.1 - Fix bug when promise undefined.
  * v5.1.0 - Add CommonJS support.
 Add boolean and numbers support.
  * v5.0.0 - Compatibility with 1.6.x.
 Rename to angular-busy.
  * v4.1.3 - Fix for issue #45 and issue #49.